The Thief and the Cobbler: Academy preservation

 Williams stated that his unfinished version, from 13 May 1992, is now archived and digitally duplicated by the Academy of Motion Picture Arts and Sciences: "The Academy has it, it's in a 'golden box' now and it's safe".
 The unfinished version, along with a selection of Art Babbitt's animation from the film, has been placed in an archive collection named "The Art Babbitt Collection".
 A collection of artwork from The Thief is also stored in Disney's "Animation Research Library" in the Feature Animation building.

 The unfinished version was screened at the Academy's Samuel Goldwyn Theater under the title The Thief and the Cobbler: A Moment in Time, on 10 December 2013, with Williams in attendance.
 Also attending the screening were other notable filmmakers, animators, composers, critics, actors, and directors like Eric Goldberg, Chris Wedge, June Foray, Alan Menken, David Silverman, Phil Roman, Art Leonardi, Tom Sito, Mark Kausler, John Musker, Ron Clements, Theodore Thomas, Charles Solomon, Bob Kurtz, Martha Sigall, Kevin Kurytnik, Carol Beecher, Jerry Beck, Yvette Kaplan, Carl Bell, Andreas Wessel-Therhorn, Kevin Schreck, and Garrett Gilchrist.
 After the screening Williams discussed the origins of the film and its production history.
 On 1 June 2014, "A Moment in Time" was screened in London under the British Film Institute, with many of the original crew present.
 On 25 November 2018, during another screening in London, Williams suggested the possibility of a Blu-ray release with the BFI.
 Williams said the European rights to The Thief were still available in order to release it, but the North American rights he felt were currently too complicated to also release the Blu-ray there.
 Williams died shortly after on 17 August 2019 at the age of 86, without ever seeing a finished version of The Thief and the Cobbler as he had originally envisioned.

 Documentary

 Persistence of Vision is a documentary by Kevin Schreck, about Richard Williams and the production of The Thief and the Cobbler, which the film calls "the greatest animated film never made".
 Because Williams did not participate in the documentary, it is instead a documentary from the perspective of animators and artists who had worked with Richard Williams and his studio during the film's lengthy production.
 Williams is featured in the documentary, through archival interviews.
 Garrett Gilchrist and Helge Bernhardt of the Recobbled Cut and Richard Williams Archive provided rare materials to Schreck for his production, which was funded via Kickstarter.

 First premiered in 2012 at the Vancouver International Film Festival, it has received many awards at festivals and received very positive critical reception.
-Williams was given a copy of the film before he died, but said he "doesn't plan on watching it".
+Williams was given a copy of the film before he died, but said he "[didn't] plan on watching it".